 print(f"Best Accuracy: {random_search.best_score_:.2f}")

-Random search is handy when the parameter space is large or when computational resources are limited.
+Random search is useful when the parameter space is large or when computational resources are limited.

 Bayesian Optimization

-Bayesian optimization uses probabilistic models to intelligently explore the hyperparameter space, balancing exploration and exploitation.
+Bayesian optimization uses probabilistic models to explore the hyperparameter space intelligently, balancing exploration and exploitation.
+Tools like Optuna or Scikit Optimize are effective for large and complex spaces such as neural networks.

 import optuna